creig-with-an-E/selfcare_backend/README.md

-# selfcare_backend
+## selfcare_backend

+### Description
 This repo houses the following :
-- node.js -> this conntains the backend used for the application
+- A node.js server that handles the api requests for the self care mobile application.
+- Self care is a cross platform application built using React Native.
+The app will serve both Android and IOS users.

-This repo serves as an extension to github.com/selfcareapp/selfcare_frontend.
+This repo serves as an extension to [Self-Care](github.com/selfcareapp/selfcare_frontend) .
 The repos were later separated so to allow for the applications to be easily hosted across different servers.
-This application is hosted on https://frozen-hamlet-87170.herokuapp.com.
+During the testing stage this application will be hosted on  https://frozen-hamlet-87170.herokuapp.com.

-during the initial stage of development the application will only return the app name as confirmation that the server is running.

-Project authors remain the same as for the frontend:
+### Project authors:

 In no particular order:
-* Fortune Creig Phiri
+* Fortune Creig Phiri - lead frontend developer / jnr backend dev
-* Sherwayne Walrond
-* Ife Ajibola

-###Roles and duties for the week
-* Paul - Authentication and registration
-       - facebook and google integration
-       - upload image
-       CRUD-> return image for specific professional

-* Sherwayne - "Professional" and "regular" user models
+* Sherwayne Walrond - lead backend developer
-            - "Professional" and "regular" user views
-            - "Professional" and "regular" user CRUD functionality

-*Creig - User interests view
-       - Admin View
-       - Registration/Login

-<h1>Please dont push to the master.</h1>
-everyone to create a minimum of 1 branch and any other branch as needed. e.g creig_master /sherwayne_master /paul_master /testing_branch /merge_branch;